German language in Namibia

-Namibia is a multilingual country wherein German is recognised as a national language (a form of minority language).
+Namibia is a multilingual country in which German is recognised as a national language.
+It is the only African nation to do so.
 While English has been the sole official language of the country since 1990, in many areas of the country, German enjoys official status at a community level.
+A national variety of German is also known as Namdeutsch.

-German, a Germanic language, is especially widely used in central and southern Namibia and was until 1990 one of three official languages in what was then South West Africa, alongside Afrikaans and English, two other Germanic languages in Namibia.
-German is the main or mother tongue of about 30,000 Namibians, a number composed roughly equally of German Namibians as well as older black speakers of Namibian Black German and Namibians who as children grew up in the German Democratic Republic (East Germany).
+German is especially widely used in central and southern Namibia and was until 1990 one of three official languages in what was then South West Africa, alongside Afrikaans and English, two other Germanic languages in Namibia.
+German is the mother tongue of German Namibians as well as older black speakers of Namibian Black German and Black Namibians who as children grew up in the German Democratic Republic (East Germany) during the last decades of the Cold War.
 The German Namibian newspaper Allgemeine Zeitung on its website refers to 22,000 native speakers and of several hundred thousand who know German as a second or third language.
 German benefits from its similarity to Afrikaans and has a prominent position in the tourism and business sectors.
-Many Namibian natural features, place and street names have German names.
+Many Namibian natural features, places and streets have German names.
 However, Germanic linguist Ulrich Ammon sees the future of German in Namibia as threatened.

 History

-During the period as a German colony from 1884 to 1915 German was the only official language in German Southwest Africa, as Namibia was then known.
+During the period when the territory was a German colony from 1884 to 1915, German was the only official language in German Southwest Africa, as Namibia was then known.
 Boers, i.e. South African whites who spoke Dutch (South African Dutch would later develop into Afrikaans) already lived in the country alongside Orlam tribes and mixed-race Rehoboth Basters.

-South Africa took over administration of the country in 1915.
-However, German language privileges and education remained in place.
+South Africa took over administration of the country in 1915 when it was captured by the Western Allies during World War I. However, German language privileges and education remained in place.
 In 1916 the Allgemeine Zeitung newspaper was founded under its original name of Der Kriegsbote.
 After the end of the First World War the South African attitude to the German Namibians changed, and between 1919 and 1920 about half of the Germans were transferred out of the country.
 In 1920 Dutch (later to be superseded by Afrikaans) and English replaced German as the official languages of the country.

 The German-speaking population wished German to be reinstated as an official language and in 1932 the Treaty of Cape Town encouraged South Africa to do so.
 It was hoped that this would throw a spanner in the works against South Africa annexing South West Africa into the Union of South Africa.
 South Africa did not officially recognise German; however, de facto German was added to Afrikaans and English as a working language of the government.
-Only in 1984 would German officially be added as an official language.
+In 1984 German was officially added as an official language.

-After independence in 1990, English became the sole official language of Namibia, and German thus lost its official status, but German today continues to be used in a wide range of spheres of Namibian life.
+After independence in 1990, English became the sole official language of Namibia.
+Though German lost its official status, it continues to be used in everyday Namibian life.